 A Primary Object is an object that is derived from a Primary Seed value.
-The sensitive area of a Primary Object is not stored off the TPM.
-The Primary Object will need to be regenerated each time it is needed or it can be made persistent in NV memory on the TPM (TPM2\EvictControl()).
+The sensitive area of a Primary Object is not returned in the TPM2_CreatePrimary() or TPM2_CreateLoaded() response.
+The Primary Object will need to be regenerated each time it is needed, or it can be made persistent in NV memory on the TPM (TPM2_EvictControl()).

-NOTE 1 A Primary Object may be duplicated in which case its sensitive area will be stored off of the TPM.

-NOTE 2 The reason for not allowing a Primary Object to be stored off of the TPM is to prevent certain types of power analysis attacks on the primary seed values.
+- NOTE 1 A Primary Object may be duplicated in which case its sensitive area will be stored off of the TPM. - NOTE 2 The reason for not allowing a Primary Object to be returned is to prevent certain types of power analysis attacks on the primary seed values.